fsharp/fslang-design/RFCs/FS-1088-if-bang.md

 }
 ```

 It should be noted that it would not be sufficient to simply generate all the associated ``let!``s (or, as it appears in the IL, the call to ``.Bind``) for each ``elif!`` at the beginning of the whole if expression, as this would cause undesired evaluation (likely, side effects as well) even when those branches' checks aren't reached.
-In other words, the prior example's ``cexpr2`` must only be evaluted when it is reached.
+In other words, the prior example's ``cexpr2`` must only be evaluated when it is reached.

 Any combination of successive ``elif`` and ``elif!`` branches should be allowed.
 Additionally, an ``if!`` need not be present in order to use ``elif!``.
 Here are some more valid use cases: